McKay bijections and character degrees

 \begin{conjA} Let $G$ be a finite group, let $p$ be a prime number and let $P$ be a Sylow $p$-subgroup of $G$.
 Then there exists a bijection such that $\varepsilon(\chi)(1)\leq\chi(1)$, for all $\chi\in\ \mathrm{Irr}_{p'}(G).$ \end{conjA}

 A first straightforward observation is that Conjecture A holds whenever $G$ admits a selfnormalising Sylow $p$-subgroup.
-In the case of symmetric groups at the primes $2$ and $3$ we could prove a slightly stronger statement by showing the existence of a McKay bijection compatible with character restriction \cite{G17, GKNT17, INOT, GTT}.

 Moreover, Conjecture A has been recently reduced to finite simple groups in \cite{HMN} and, in that same article, has been verified for the prime $p=2$.
 In particular, the authors show that our Conjecture A implies an interesting statement concerning the sum of the squares of the degrees of $p'$-degree characters of a finite group \cite[Conjecture A]{HMN}.
 We also wish to point out that Conjecture A is known to hold for $p$-solvable groups.
-More precisely the combination of results of Geck and Rizo \cite{Geck, Rizo}, extending previous work of Turull on solvable groups \cite{Tu}, shows that when $G$ is a $p$-solvable group there exists a bijection $f:\mathrm{Irr}_{p'}(G)\rightarrow\mathrm{Irr}_{p'}(N_G(P))$ such that $f(\chi)(1)$ divides $\chi(1)$, for every $\chi\in\mathrm{Irr}_{p'}(G)$.
+More precisely the combination of results of Geck \cite{Geck} and Rizo \cite[Theorem A]{Rizo}, extending previous work of Turull on solvable groups \cite[Main Theorem]{Tu}, shows that when $G$ is a $p$-solvable group there exists a bijection $f:\mathrm{Irr}_{p'}(G)\rightarrow\mathrm{Irr}_{p'}(N_G(P))$ such that $f(\chi)(1)$ divides $\chi(1)$, for every $\chi\in\mathrm{Irr}_{p'}(G)$.
 This stronger statement has no chances to hold in general.
 For instance it fails in the case of the symmetric group $S_7$ and the prime $3$.

 In this article, we bring new evidence in support of Conjecture A by focusing our attention on symmetric groups.

 \begin{thm} Conjecture A holds for symmetric groups and any prime number. \end{thm}